shadowcodex/Realtime-Chat-RDB-iOS-Xamarin/readme.md

 This client is written in C# on Xamarin.iOS.

 # This client is extremely basic.
-You should not use this for anything real, the tableview is a quick and very wrong way to display and show the messages...

 # Todo List